Akshatha117/Assignment_4/README.md

 # Assignment_4

-A Simple product page uding HTML
+A Simple product page using HTML